 Most people know Good Earth Plant Company for our living walls, green roofs, and other major projects.
 But we got our start 40 years ago on a much smaller scale.
 Our core business for many years is providing Interior Plantscaping services to offices, homes and other buildings, bringing nature indoors for people to enjoy.

 Early on, I recognized that San Diego didn’t have a firm that did short term plant rentals, so I started one.
 We used to have contracts with all of the local concert and event producers.
-Our all-time favorite was the late great Joan Rivers, which we’ve written about in this blog.
+Our all-time favorite was the late great Joan Rivers.
 We’ve also provided stage plants for comedian Robin Williams, Neil Diamond, ZZ Top and Jimmy Buffett among others.
 Someday, ask me about making Madonna’s bridal bouquet!

 We did wonderful business for 20 years, but got out when there were more competitors, and when we got so busy with our regular clients and then our living walls, we needed to stop working those late nights and weekends to stay sharp during the business week.